nihal-5/nihal-5/README.md

 ## Current Focus

-Working on deploying the AutoGen system to Oracle Cloud and building a unified dashboard that connects all projects.
-Next up: adding conversation persistence and human-in-the-loop approval workflows.
+Deploying the AutoGen system to Oracle Cloud and building a unified dashboard connecting all projects.
+Adding conversation persistence and human-in-the-loop approval workflows.

-Also experimenting with different agent frameworks to see what works best for different use cases.
-AutoGen is great for code tasks, CrewAI handles research well, LangGraph gives you more control over flow.
+Working with AutoGen for code tasks, CrewAI for research workflows, and LangGraph for complex state management.

 ## Contact